tosdr/tosdr.org/points/README.md

 The name is very important, as it is the first thing in the summary the user will see.
 Please use a capital letter to begin with.
 Don't make half-formed sentences like "will send you a notice 14 days in advance" but prefer "Service-X will send you a notice 14 days in advance" or even better, for usual topics: "Changes will be notified 14 days in advance".
 One thing that makes good names also is to start with "Services-X do something" or "You/Your… etc." That way it's easy for the user to identify who's got to do what.

+Also, don't use abbreviations or acronyms unless everybody understands them.
+For instance, don't say "personal info" but "personal information" and don't use "ToS", you can just write "terms".

 # service

 This is the list of services to which the point apply.
 You have to use the service's id.
 For this, look in the services/ directory for the service's file.
 If you do not find it, then maybe you need to create it.
 Follow the instructions in services/README.md for this.